susanBuck/notes/07_Version_Control/02_Intro_to_VC.md

 This isn't just about Version Control / Git; it's about optimizing your web development workflow and how to tie together the following pieces:

-+ your local development environment
++ Your local development environment
-+ your version control repository
++ Your version control repository
-+ your live server
++ Your live server

-The challenge ahead: Lots of different variables
+The challenge ahead: Lots of different variables...

 + Software (versions, OS's, code editors, etc.)
 + Servers